ujjwalkumar1212/Project-Charter-Group-D/Notes/Presentation Comments/First Client Meeting Presentation Comments.md

 - In student registration page, lookup classes and add/drop classes need not be necessary.
 - In student home page, the contents like test scores and student records are not that relevant and they should be changed.
 - Sample data needs to be added into the sample data table.
+- Real-time database has to be introduced.
+- More entities has to be added in the real-time database like admin, instructor and student.
 - Our web application should be restricted to only one login page.
 - From and To dates are required while adding a course in instructor page.
 - For adding a course, "+" symbol at the top corner of UI will look more relevent instead of clicking on add/drop courses.